ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### Can’t make it small enough

-Sometimes we will encounter situations where it seems like our PR has to be large.
+Sometimes we will encounter situations where it seems like our code change has to be large.
 This is very rarely true.
-Authors who practice writing small PRs can almost always find a way to decompose functionality into a series of small changes.
+Authors who practice writing small code changes can almost always find a way to decompose functionality into a series of small changes.

-Before writing a large PR, consider whether preceding it with a refactoring-only PR could pave the way for a cleaner implementation.
+Before writing a large code change, consider whether preceding it with a refactoring-only code change could pave the way for a cleaner implementation.

-📢 If all of these options fail (which should be extremely rare) then get consent from your reviewers in advance to review a large PR, so they are warned about what is coming.
+📢 If all of these options fail (which should be extremely rare) then get consent from your reviewers in advance to review a large code change, so they are warned about what is coming.

-### Before creating a PR
+### Before creating a code change request

 We should check every line one more time.
 [Double-check](#reviewer-guide).
 JetBrains tools have a nice diff, or we can open a draft PR on GitHub and check everything there.

 We can't emphasize more how important that is for the team.
-We shouldn't just throw out our PR to reviewers as soon as we stop coding and hope for the best, but rather invest some time and see if we can improve anything.
-There is nothing more time-consuming for a team than millions of comments and PR rewrites.
+We shouldn't just throw out our code change request to reviewers as soon as we stop coding and hope for the best, but rather invest some time and see if we can improve anything.
+There is nothing more time-consuming for a team than millions of comments and code change rewrites.

 ### How to handle reviewer comments